frictionlessdata/frictionless-py/docs/guides/validation-guide.md

 ====  =====  ================  ====================================================================================================================
 ```

 At first sight, it might not be clear why such a construct exists, but when your validation workflow gets complex, the Inquiry can provide a lot of flexibility and power.
-Last but not least, the Inquiry will use multiprocessing if there is more than 1 task provided.
+Last but not least, the Inquiry will use multiprocessing if there is more than one task provided.

 ## Validation Report